greenbone/docs/src/architecture.rst

 ----------------------------------

 The `Greenbone Security Assistant (GSA)`_ is the web interface that a user controls scans and accesses vulnerability information with.
-It the main contact point for a user.
+It is the main contact point for a user.
 It connects to gvmd via the web server `Greenbone Security Assistant Daemon (gsad)`_ to provide a full-featured web application for vulnerability management.
 The communication occurs using the